tomasgil123/f_experts_reports/dashboard/dashboard_text/teleties/texts.md

 <!-- Competitors: Review analysis -->
 #
 __General Trends:__ The number of reviews among competitors varies significantly.
-The brand with the most reviews, NAT + NOOR, has over 500 reviews, whereas the brand with the fewest reviews, TheDivaSoap, has fewer than 100.
+The brand with the most reviews, Kitsch, has over 1600 reviews, whereas the brand with the fewest reviews, TheDivaSoap, has fewer than 100.
 Brands generally experience an increase in reviews during the summer and a decrease during the autumn and winter months.

 __Rating Overview:__ All competitors maintain high ratings, averaging above 4.7 stars.